HungryTurtleCode/htc_website/jekyll/_posts/2016-01-30-console-log-table.md

 I don&#8217;t really know why it is such an obscure thing because it is extremely useful.

-Below is a video tutorial where I go through using console.table().
-As always, there will be a write up about it below, but I urge you to take a look at the video just to see it in action.

 ## Console.log Debugging Or Console.table()?

-{% include video-embed.html videoID="zi9JA9LLIcM" %}

 So this will just be a quick one today.
 As you may already know, or have already guessed, console.table allows you to print out arrays and objects to the console.